panManfredini/lit-element-effector/README.md

 }
 ```

-In case the user define the function `on_store_update`, this will be executed any time a store change is triggered.
+If defined, the function `on_store_update` will be executed any time a store change is triggered.
-The only argument is passed to the funation is a copy of the current store.
+The only argument passed to the funation is a copy of the current store.
 This function will run after the property **$** is
-set, but before any element update/render.
+set, but before any of the element's update/render.

 ### Inheritance